Twice a year, early May and early November, we conduct auctions over several days, with about 3000 sold items of various kinds.

 The grant (hammer price) is the price at which the auctioneer awards the item.
 From this price are deducted the sales commission, the purchase commission and the VAT.

 The auction house receives from the vendor a sales commission in which is included the insurance premium.
 It represents the remuneration coming to the auction house for its services.
-The level of the sales commission is calculated as follows:

 All the sold items are automatically insured against all risks.
 If your work was not sold, the following rates apply: